macemoth/personal_hp/content/authors/mes/_index.md

 # - Visitors
 ---

 I am currently in my second year of the CS Bachelor programme at the ZHAW.
+My interests include core CS topics, using computers in finance and bioinformatics.
+I'm also interested in the development of promising of ideas into enterprises.
-My interests include core CS topics and applications of computer systems in other fields such as economics, biology or weather prediction.
-When I'm not in front of my laptop, you see me riding a bike, running in the mountains or playing the violin.
+When I'm not in front of a computer I love spending time on my bike, in my running shoes or playing the violin.